 She has found many of her strengths in non-profit leadership and currently works as a Program Manager for Future Leaders of America (FLA) in Ventura County.
 Previously in her role as Youth Organizer at FLA, she organized Latino youth to challenge educational inequities at the Oxnard Union High School District.
 Youth have urged the local district to adopt a policy change that will ensure all youth regardless of background will have access to college admissions required courses.
 Her goal is to pursue a law degree within the next ten years and continue to serve her community through advocacy, policy and reliable legal representation.
 Gabriela's biggest source of inspiration is and continues to be the people in her community who turn their struggle into their strength to keep forward.
 She hopes that today's youth will also be able to be able to find their inspiration in the prior generations who have fought to pave the way for those to come.

 January 2014-August 2014

 Victor Escobar, a Peruvian national, is currently a second-year student at UC Hastings College of the Law.
 Ms. Frank initially represented Victor in his deportation proceedings while mentoring him to apply to law school.
 After she secured Victor's DACA, she hired him as a paralegal.
 Ms. Frank also encouraged Victor to volunteer at several pro-immigrant activist groups.

 During his first summer in law school, Victor interned at the U.S. District Court for the Ninth Northern District of California.
 For his second summer, Victor will intern at the San Francisco Public Defender’s Office, one of the few public defender’s office with an immigration unit in the nation.
 During his third year, he will also join the nationally recognized Moot Court team at UC Hastings.

-Victor would like to practice criminal and immigration law after graduating from Law School -- areas of law used to oppress the immigrant community.
+Victor is now practicing criminal and immigration law after graduating from Law School -- areas of law used to oppress the immigrant community.